 - Newhouse Broadcast and Digital Journalism alumni work in the local news and sports media, and nationally and internationally at news networks CNN, ESPN, and other news organizations.

-Broaden your perspective and enhance your resume with an international experience through SU Abroad, with more than 100 programs in 60 countries.
+Broaden your perspective and enhance your resume with an international experience through Syracuse Abroad, with more than 100 programs in 60 countries.
 Public communications courses are offered in London, Beijing, Madrid and Strasbourg.
 You can also take industry-related courses in New York City or Los Angeles, while working as a media intern, or you can choose to intern in your favorite city anywhere in the country during the summer.

 As a Newhouse graduate with a major in broadcast and digital journalism, you can explore such careers as:

 - News or sports producer for television, radio, or the Web

 Students are prepared to work in their chosen profession upon graduation.
 With the help of the Newhouse Career Development Center, which offers career support to Newhouse students and alums, more than 80% of Newhouse graduates are employed with six months of graduation.